ScinDBad/ScinDBad/README.md

 </p>

-I am a Data Analyst with a strong background in Electronic Engineering and experience in Technical Education.
-My focus is on exploratory analysis, statistics, visualization and Data Storytelling.
+I am a Data Analyst with a strong background in Electronics and experience in Technical Education.
+My focus is on exploratory analysis, statistics and Data Storytelling.
 I'm deeply commited to converting data into valuable and actionable information, especially for predicting insights.

 <p align="center">